daronphang/coding_resources/computer-science/algorithms/algorithms.md

 ### Big O-Notation for Complexity Class

 Very often, we are not interested in actual function that describes time complexity but just its complexity class.
-This ignores any constant overloads and small constant factors, and tells us about the principal growth of complexity function.
+This ignores any constant overloads and small constant factors which are relatively insignificant for large values of n, and tells us about the principal growth of complexity function i.e. rate/order of growth.

-#### Complexity Classes
+### Complexity Classes

 ```
 O(1)            Constant complexity